gooddata/gooddata-ui-sdk/docs/content/en/latest/references/visual_components/pivot_table.md

 ### Priorities of column width definitions

-`newWidthForSelectedColumns` defined for a specific column overrides the value set by `newWidthForAllColumnsForMeasure` or `newWidthForAllMeasureColumns`.
+`setNewWidthForSelectedColumns` defined for a specific column overrides the value set by `newWidthForAllColumnsForMeasure` or `newWidthForAllMeasureColumns`.

 ### Combining auto resizing and manual resizing